Lawrence stopped short of goal line as Jags eliminated from playoff race in 28-20 loss to Titans

 NASHVILLE, Tenn.
-(AP) — Trevor Lawrence had every chance to play the Jacksonville Jaguars into the playoffs for a second straight year as the AFC South champs.
+(AP) — Trevor Lawrence called his own number on fourth-and-goal at the 1, stretching the ball out with the right arm that had him questionable for a game the Jacksonville Jaguars had to win to reach the playoffs for a second straight season.

-He wound up stopped short of the goal line with 7:13 left, and he also turned the ball over on downs with 1:47 left as the Tennessee Titans eliminated the Jaguars 28-20 Sunday in their regular-season finale.
+Tennessee stopped him short with 7:13 left.
+With one final chance, Lawrence couldn't pick up a first down before turning the ball over on downs again with 1:47 left as the Tennessee Titans eliminated the Jaguars 28-20 Sunday in their regular-season finale.

+Lawrence defended his decision to change to a play he's scored on previously near the goal line.

+“They trust me with those things, and it didn’t work,” Lawrence said.
+"I’ve got to take accountability for that and, at the end of the day, that’s on me if I decide to do it and don’t get in.
+It’s one of those plays where, if you do it, you better score and I didn’t.
+It’s unfortunate.”

-The Jaguars (9-8) came in needing a win to clinch a second straight AFC South title for the first back-to-back crowns since 1998 and 1999.
+The Jaguars (9-8) missed a chance at their first back-to-back AFC South titles since 1998 and 1999.
 Their loss makes Houston the division champs, costing the Jaguars their only way into the postseason after Pittsburgh also won Saturday.

-Jacksonville controlled its fate starting 8-3 and finished losing five of six.
+Jacksonville controlled its fate starting 8-3 only to finish losing five of six.
 Lawrence, who returned after missing last week with a sprained shoulder, was intercepted twice.
-The Jaguars also turned the ball over on downs three times — twice in the final 7:10.
+The Jaguars also turned the ball over on downs three times — twice when it mattered most.

 Lawrence tried to rally the Jaguars from a 15-point deficit with a 14-yard TD pass to Evan Engram at the start of the fourth quarter.

+Jaguars coach Doug Pederson passed up a field goal on that key fourth-and-goal, wanting a touchdown and 2-point conversion to tie it up.
+He called it “unfortunate” being a couple of inches away.

+“Obviously, he had success in the past on it, just came up inches short,” Pederson said of Lawrence switching the fourth down play.
+“But you can’t fault him for trying to make a play.”

-The Titans, with the NFL's stingiest defense inside their 20, stopped Lawrence a foot short as he tried to reach the ball to the goal line on fourth-and-goal from the 1.
+The Titans, with the NFL's stingiest defense inside their 20, stopped Lawrence about a foot short as he tried to reach the ball across the goal line.

+“Told them at halftime, ‘Guys, you’re the best red zone defense in the league, and we’re going to need a stop to win the game,’” Titans coach Mike Vrabel said.
+“And that’s what they did.”

-The Jaguars had one final chance, getting the ball back with 2:18 remaining and no timeouts left.
-Lawrence's deep pass went off Calvin Ridley's fingertips, then Lawrence threw incomplete on the next two downs with the last nowhere close to Engram.
+Once the Jaguars got the ball back with 2:18 remaining and no timeouts, Lawrence scrambled on first down.
+His deep pass went off Calvin Ridley's fingertips, then Lawrence threw incomplete on the next two downs with the last one nowhere close to Engram.

+The Jaguars tight end finished with 10 catches for 79 yards, giving him 114 receptions this season for the second most by a tight end in NFL history.

 Tennessee's win makes the Texans the AFC South champs and the No. 4 seed, who will host No. 5 seed Cleveland in the wild-card round.
 Pittsburgh and Buffalo, who visits Miami in the final game of the regular season on Sunday night, both clinched playoff berths with Jacksonville eliminated.